 Frequently Asked Questions

-Architecturally, an arc is used as an elegantly strong support, such as a doorway or bridge.
-Similarly, hypnotherapy serves as a bridge connecting the goals of the conscious mind (the head) with the feelings and beliefs of the subconscious mind (the heart).
-Hypnosis is a way to open the door to the subconscious and then really change your mind.
+Architecturally, an arc is an elegant and strong support, like a doorway or bridge.
+Similarly, hypnotherapy serves as an arc, bridging the goals of the conscious mind with the feelings and beliefs of the subconscious mind.
+Hypnosis is a way to open the door to the subconscious where real change can take root.

 What does it feel like to be in hypnosis?